Rosa ClementeHeadshot

 Add to Favorites

-She is currently completing her PH.D at the W.E.B.
-DuBois Center at the University of Massachusetts Amherst.
-Rosa was the first ever Afro-Latina women to run for Vice-President of the United States in 2008 on the Green Party ticket.
-She and her running mate, Cynthia McKinney, were to this date the only women of color ticket in American history.
+In 2008, Clemente made HERstory when she became the first Afro/Black-Latina to run for Vice-President of the United States on the Green Party ticket.
+She and her running mate, Cynthia McKinney are, to this date, the only women of color ticket in U.S. Presidential history.

 Related Speakers